Child Exploitation and Missing

 The programme comprises of seven modules which can be delivered as a whole or as standalone sessions.
 More details on the SELFIE programme can be found by clicking the logo below:

 National experiences and specific local intelligence highlight the need for the continued prioritisation of Sexual Exploitation and Trafficking as a key priority action area for Herefordshire Safeguarding Children Board.
 Our Child Sexual Exploitation Strategy has so far resulted in:

 - increased awareness across the children’s workforce of the issue and the actions to take to protect children;

 - a better understanding of what sexual exploitation looks like in Herefordshire and therefore a more comprehensive understanding of how to tackle this further;

 - and an increase in service provision for victims and perpetrators.

-It is understood however, that there is more work to be done and in the light of national and local developments in understanding it is timely that the Board’s Strategy to tackle Child Sexual Exploitation, which incorporates a comprehensive Delivery Plan, has been redeveloped to focus more upon the strategic needs within the County.
-This work is being lead by the CSE and Missing sub group of the HSCB who will build upon the effective work that the has been progressed to date.
+It is understood however, that there is more work to be done and in the light of national and local developments in understanding it is timely that the Board’s Strategy to tackle Child Sexual Exploitation, which incorporates a comprehensive Delivery Plan, is being redeveloped to focus more upon the strategic needs within the County.
+This work is being lead by the CE and Missing sub group of the HSCB who will build upon the effective work that the has been progressed to date.

 - If only someone had listened: Office of the Children's Commissioner's Inquiry into Child Sexual Exploitation in Gangs and Groups Final Report available for download.